danpercic86/ngx-logging-kit/README.md

 ## Configuration

-Configuration is sent by the forRoot call `provideLogger({level: NgxLogLevels.DEBUG})`
+Configuration is sent by the `provideLogger` call `provideLogger({level: NgxLogLevels.DEBUG})`

 For more information about configuration see the [doc](docs/config.md)